AbhinitKumarRai/rebalance-funds/README.md

 ## INITIAL SETUP

+1. Install nodejs with version 20.14.0

-1. Download and Install Docker Engine if not already installed
+2. Download and Install Docker Engine if not already installed

-2. Run command `make rebalance-funds` to up docker image and create local server
+3. Run command `make rebalance-funds` to up docker image and create local server

 ## ENDPOINTS INFO